nicholasareed/emailbox_foundation2/src/famous/transitions/README.md

 - Transitionable.js:  A state maintainer for a smooth transition between numerically-specified states.
-- TransitionableTransform.js:  A class for transitioning the state of a
-  @link{Transform} by transitioning its translate, scale, skew and rotate components independently.
+- TransitionableTransform.js:  A class for transitioning the state of a Transform by transitioning its translate, scale, skew and rotate components independently.
 - TweenTransition.js: A state maintainer for a smooth transition between numerically-specified states.